petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-employees.md

 ### Providing Secure Access

 Clarity has provided us with their business requirements for this project and there are several that are related to identity management and single sign-on.
 The first that we are going to be tackling is to provide secure access for Content Managers and System Administrators.
 For some organizations, adding a new corporate system invariably comes with adding another username/password combination to a long list of usernames and passwords.
 Clarity has made it very clear that they don’t want this to be the case for adopting a new enterprise website.
-Thankfully, Liferay provides support for a wide variety of identity management and single sign-on solutions so we will be able to leverage Clarity’s existing solution to satisfy this requirement.
+Thankfully, Liferay provides support for a wide variety of identity management and single sign-on solutions to be able to leverage Clarity’s existing solution to satisfy this requirement.

 ### Keeping Employee Information Up-to-Date

 Another requirement that Clarity has, is to keep employee information up-to-date.
 With their previous solution, it was necessary to get IT involved in user management and there was usually a significant amount of lag time between when a new employee was on-boarded to the company and when he or she could securely access the website.
 Similarly, when employees left the company, access might not be revoked for days or even weeks.
-Since HR already has processes in place to ensure that the corporate identity management solution stays up-to-date, Clarity wants to ensure that the new Enterprise Website is able to take advantage of this information to ensure access to the system is also up-to-date.
+Since HR already has processes in place to ensure that the corporate identity management solution stays up-to-date, Clarity wants to ensure that the new enterprise website is able to take advantage of this information to ensure access to the system is also up-to-date.

 Next Up: [Using Okta for Authentication and SSO](./using-okta-for-authentication-and-sso.md)